elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 ## Backwards Compatibility

-Elasticsearch has major versions (e.g. 8.0.0), minor versions (e.g. 8.3.0) and patch versions (e.g. 8.3.1).
-Multiversion
-binary backwards compatibility within a cluster is guaranteed for specific situations.
+Elasticsearch versions are composed of three pieces of information: the major version, the minor version, and the patch version, in that order (major.minor.patch).
+Patch releases are typically bug fixes; minor releases are improvements; and major releases contain new features.
+As an example, each of 8.0.0, 8.3.0 and 8.3.1 specifies an exact release version.
+They all have the same major version (8) and the last two have the same minor version (8.3).
+Multiversion compatibility within a cluster, or backwards compatibility with older versions, is guaranteed across specific versions.

 ### Transport Layer Backwards Compatibility

-Elasticsearch nodes are backwards compatible with all earlier binary version nodes in the same major release: all the earlier minor and patch releases within that same major version.
-All binary versions within one major version X are also compatible with the last minor release version of the previous major version, e.g. (X-1).last.0.
-More concretely, all 8.x.x versions are backwards compatible with 7.17.x versions.
+Elasticsearch nodes can communicate over the network with all older version nodes in the same major release: all the older minor and patch releases within that same major version.
+All versions within one major version X are also compatible with the last minor version releases of the previous major version, e.g. (X-1).last.x.
+More concretely, all 8.x.x version nodes can communicate with all 7.17.x version nodes.

 ### Index Format Backwards Compatibility

-Index format backwards compatibility is guaranteed with the entirety of the previous major release version.
-All 8.x.x versions, for example, are backwards compatible with all 7.x.x versions.
-9.x.x versions, however, will not be compatible with 7.x.x format data files.
+Index data format backwards compatibility is guaranteed with all versions of the previous major release.
+All 8.x.x version nodes, for example, can read index data written by any 7.x.x version node.
+9.x.x versions, however, will not be able to read 7.x.x format data files.

 Elasticsearch does not have an upgrade process to convert from older to newer index data formats.
-The user is expected to run `reindex` on any remaining untouched data from a previous version before upgrading to the next version.
+The user is expected to run `reindex` on any remaining untouched data from a previous version upgrade before upgrading to the next version.
 There is a good chance that older version index data will age out and be deleted before the user does the next upgrade, but `reindex` can be used if that is not the case.

 ### Snapshot Backwards Compatibility

-Snapshots taken by version X nodes cannot be read by nodes running earlier versions.
-However, snapshots taken by old version nodes can continue to be read by newer version nodes: this compatibility goes back many major versions.
+Snapshots taken by a version X cluster nodes cannot be read by a cluster running older version nodes.
+However, snapshots taken by an older version cluster can continue to be read by newer version clusters: this compatibility goes back many major versions.
+If a newer version cluster writes to a snapshot repository containing snapshots from an older version, then it will do so in a way that leaves the repository format (metadata and file layout) readable by those older versions.

 Restoring indexes that have different and no longer supported data formats can be a little trickier: see the [public snapshot compatibility docs][].

 [public snapshot compatibility docs]: https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html#snapshot-index-compatibility